Nanashi0it/flask_blog/README.md

 Download source code from Github: `https://github.com/Nanashi0it/flaskblog.git`

+**NOTE BEFORE RUNNING PROJECT:**
+- Before running the application you need to create some environment variables:
+    + `SQLALCHEMY_DATABASE_URI` for `SQLALCHEMY_DATABASE_URI`: Name of the database (Eg: site.db).
+    + `SECRET_KEY` for `SECRET_KEY`: secret key hashes the password to save in the database.
+    + `EMAIL_USER` for `MAIL_USERNAME`: Email address that is used to send password reset email.
+    + `EMAIL_PASSWORD` for `MAIL_PASSWORD`: Password of the email you used above.
+This password should be [App Password](https://support.google.com/mail/answer/185833?hl=vi) if you user Gmail.
+- If you use the application's virtual environment (env), you do not need to install additional packages in the requirements.txt file, but you need to activate it before running the application.
+More detail in [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

 Go to directory: `cd flaskBlog`

 Run in command line: `python app.py` or `py app.py`